Skip to content

 Travel insurance: the one thing not to skip

 Albania has no reciprocal healthcare agreement with the UK, the US, the EU or Australia, which means any medical treatment you need is something you pay for yourself.
-That is exactly why every major advisory recommends comprehensive travel insurance with solid medical and emergency-evacuation cover - the evacuation part matters most if you are hiking or driving in remote areas.
-It isn’t a border requirement for tourists, but in practice it is close to essential.
-Our companion guide explains whether you need travel insurance for Albania and what a good policy should include; if you plan to hike, dive or ride a scooter, confirm those activities are covered before you buy.
+That is exactly why every major advisory recommends comprehensive travel insurance with solid medical and emergency-evacuation cover - the evacuation part matters most if you’re hiking or driving in remote areas.
+It isn’t a border requirement for tourists, but in practice it’s close to essential.
+Our companion guide explains travel insurance for Albania and what a good policy should include; if you plan to hike, dive or ride a scooter, confirm those activities are covered before you buy.

 A quiet street crossing in central Tirana with an Albanian flag, a marked crosswalk and a modern office building behind trees